 Mon - Fri, 8:00am - 4:30pm CST

 Submit Online Inquiry

 Contact Information by County

-Programs will be given at the Walnut Woods State Park Lodge with concurrent outdoor viewing and interpretive presentations of trumpeter swans and bald eagles given by the Iowa Department of Natural Resources, Des Moines Parks and Rec, and Polk and Dallas County Conservation naturalist.
+Programs will be given indoors and outdoors at the Walnut Woods State Park Lodge with concurrent outdoor viewing and interpretive presentations of trumpeter swans and wildlife given by the Iowa Department of Natural Resources, Des Moines Parks and Rec, and Polk and Dallas County Conservation naturalist.
 Spotting scopes and binoculars will be provided.